Skip to Content

 The board of directors has decided not to pursue siting a new landfill in Linn County.
 A variety of factors went into this decision, including a lack of available land due to zoning restrictions.
 That’s not to say a landfill won’t be part of the future waste management solution the board ultimately selects.
 There could be a new regional landfill developed in tandem with public or private partners – it just wouldn’t be located in Linn County.

-The board is still considering scenarios that could include transfer stations or alternative technologies, such as waste to energy and anaerobic digestion.
-Learn more about the types of technologies and programs that could be part of the Solid Waste Agency’s future waste management scenario:
+The board is still considering scenarios that could include transfer stations or alternative technologies, such as:

 Waste Transfer Stations